FauvidoTechnologies/PyBrowserAutomation/README.md

 engine.sync_run(prompt="open instagram")
 ```

-For more use cases, check out the [examples](./examples) direcrtory.
+For more use cases, check out the [evals](./automation_eval) direcrtory.

+---

+If the software has helped, consider giving us a star!